dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 - **+0.25** if the game is drawn but White has a material advantage of +5,
 - **-0.25** if the game is drawn but Black has a material advantage of -5.

 These scores are then adjusted using a discount factor to reflect the value of positions leading up to the game's conclusion, ensuring that each move's value reflects its contribution to the overall game outcome.
-For instance, if white has won the game, then the final board position will have value of +1 and it decreases with each preceeding move such that when it reaches to the start of the position, it finally reaches near 0 (but have slightly positive valve).
-Same is applied from blacks perspective.
-If a game is drawn, all the move leading to that position is maked as drawn.
+For example, if White wins the game, the final board position is assigned a value of +1.
+This value decreases with each preceding move, so that by the time it reaches the starting position, it approaches 0 (but retains a slightly positive value).
+The same principle is applied from Black's perspective.
+If a game ends in a draw, all moves leading to that position are marked as such.

 ### Training and Evaluation

 After training on 50 simulated games, the model was trained and then tested against a player making random moves.
 The results indicated that the model had learned basic strategies such as capturing pieces and promoting pawns without being explicitly programmed to do so.
 However, the model struggled to achieve checkmate, primarily due to the training data being heavily skewed towards draw outcomes rather than decisive victories or losses.
 So, it simply made repetative move after the capture of the pieces.

 ### Hyper Paramater tuning
-The model was tried with different learning rate, batch sizes, epochs.
-But it didnt change the result significantly.
-The main factor that influeced the outcome of game was number of position, that it had in datasets, and also the layers of CNN.
-A trade-off was being made for the Filters of CNN.
-When using more CNN filter, it was able to increase the accuracy of policy, but it took more time to compute every board position to finish a game.
-So, it was choosen, sucht that the model is able to learn something, and still being computationally efficient.
-CNN was choosen, since it performed well during testing of the checkmate-trainer.
+The model was tested with various learning rates, batch sizes, and epochs, but these changes did not significantly affect the results.
+Consequently, an epoch of 10 was selected, with a learning rate of 1e-3 and a batch size of 3.
+The main factor that influenced the game's outcome was the number of positions available in the datasets, as well as the layers of the Convolutional Neural Network (CNN).
+A compromise had to be made regarding the CNN's filters.
+Increasing the number of filters improved the accuracy of the policy, but it also required more time to compute each board position to complete a game.
+Therefore, a choice was made to ensure the model could learn effectively while remaining computationally efficient.
+CNN was chosen because it demonstrated strong performance during the testing of the checkmate-trainer.

 ### Evaluation
-The trained data were plotted where the policy and evaluation learning can be seen.
-The prediction of policy was difficult, since 4672 probablities needs to be predicted for a single board position.
-So, the accuracy was always near 0 for both training and testing set.
+The training data were plotted to visualize the learning curves for both the policy and evaluation functions.
+Predicting the policy proved challenging because it required forecasting 4672 probabilities for a single board position, resulting in accuracy rates consistently near 0 for both the training and testing sets.
+However, the mean squared error (MSE) for the value of chess positions was satisfactory.
+This was evident during the final gameplay against an opponent making random moves, where the model's evaluation of positions demonstrated good accuracy.

 ### Observations and Future Work

 The testing phase revealed that while the model had learned to capitalize on capturing opportunities and pawn promotion, it lacked the strategic depth to consistently deliver checkmate.
 This was attributed to the predominance of drawn positions in the training data.
 Future improvements could include incorporating a Monte Carlo Tree Search for deeper strategic planning and refining the policy network to prioritize high-value moves more effectively.

+### Bug in project
+A bug was identified where, very rarely, a move is mapped beyond the scope of available moves.
+Debugging this error has not yet been undertaken due to its difficulty in replication, occurring approximately once in every 200 games played.
+This issue will be addressed and rectified in upcoming improvements.

 ## Conclusion